information-sharing-networks/signals/README.md

 ## Overarching protocol

-A higher level protocol from which more specific instances will be derived.
+TBD - A higher level protocol from which more specific instances will be derived.

 ## Implementations